-PHILADELPHIA -- It's now more real than it's ever been -- this idea that the Washington Redskins can win the NFC East for the first time since 1999 and make the playoffs in Robert Griffin III's first year as their quarterback.
+PHILADELPHIA -- It's now more real than it's ever been -- this idea that the Washington Redskins can win the NFC East for the first time since 1999 and make the playoffs in Robert Griffin III first year as their quarterback.
 They need only to win one more game -- on Dec.
 30, at home against the Dallas Cowboys -- in order to make this a reality.
 Which is why statements like this one have begun to beg for deeper examination.

 Is he nuts?
 Would a 10-6 NFC East champion Redskins team be a legitimate threat to run through places like Atlanta, Green Bay, San Francisco or Seattle and win a Super Bowl against the Patriots, Broncos, Texans or Ravens?
-Cofield admits to dreaming -- in his "down time" -- about playoff matchups and how his team would match up against others it might see.
+Cofield admits to dreaming -- in his "down time" -- about playoff matchups and how his team would match up against others they might see.
 Cofield's one of the Redskins with postseason experience, from his time with the Giants, so he knows what it means to go in as the hot team.
 And if the Redskins win next week, there won't be a hotter team in the NFC field.
 Redskins coach Mike Shanahan said these Redskins are a team that "expects to win" these days, and that's what gives Cofield his reason for optimism.

 "That's definitely the case, and it's a different type of pressure, but that's the way good teams operate," Cofield said.
 "We've gained that mindset at the right time of year, and we're playing well enough to back it up."